ForkPrince/tap/README.md

 - `note-block-studio`: An app to develop note block songs
 - `trae`: An adaptive AI IDE that transforms how you work
 - `aol@aim`: AOL Instant Messenger for modern versions of MacOS
-- `convierto`: A native macOS file converter app
+- `convierto`: A native MacOS file converter app

 ## Formula